Hariom-03925/Employee_Management_System/README.md

 ### 5. Access the Application

-Open your browser and navigate to `http://localhost:5000`
+Open your browser and navigate to `http://localhost:3000`for frontend

 ## Default Login Credentials